Chiropractic in Eugene at Well Balanced

 Joint mobilization is similar to massage in that it is a passive manual therapy that applies pressure soft tissue.
-It differs by narrowing the focus to soft tissue around a joint.
+It differs by narrowing the focus to soft tissue around a joint, not the muscle.
 The goal being to increase and improve range of motion and nervous system motor control response.

 Joint Mobilization vs Chiropractic

 We get asked this question a lot, and it is worth addressing when long term results are desired.

 The short answer is they are both chiropractic manipulation and physical therapy mobilization are equally effective.
 The primary treatment difference is chiropractic uses a fast thrust while physical therapy joint mobilization is a slow release of soft tissue around joints.
 It is up to the patient to decide, which method they prefer.